fasterdevops/fasterdevops.github.io/about.md

 published: true
 ---

-Our goal Fasterdevops is to make the world a better place with code, automation, and systems orchestration.
-This website is a home for tutorials and demonstrations of leading-edge software engineering and systems administration.
+Our goal at Fasterdevops is to make the world a better place with code, automation, and systems orchestration.

 ### About
 Fasterdevops is an organization led by [Riley](http://github.com/sadminriley) and [Kolby](http://github.com/classmember) and specializes in for-profit, Linux driven .com engineering solutions.